 What happens if I fall off?
 Just keep in mind that falling in the water is part of paddling so just be prepared in case you do.
 Our instructors will show you how easy it is to get back “on-board”.
-Our water temperature in the summer is over 80 degrees (F) and feels great!
+Our water temperature in the summer is about 80 degrees (F) and feels great!

-- Is there a weight limit for paddleboarding?We have boards that can accommodate up to a 250 lb individual for a fun and safe experience.
+Is there a weight limit for paddleboarding?We have boards that can accommodate up to a 250 lb individual for a fun and safe experience.

-- Is there an age limit?
+Is there an age limit?
 Paddling may not be suitable for kids under 10 because it does require some upper body strength.
-Many experienced adults can paddle tandem with small kids on our bigger boards or double kayaks.
+Many experienced adults can paddle tandem with small kids on our bigger boards or on double kayaks.
 All children under 13 must wear a life jacket at all times.

-- What should I wear?We paddle barefoot but it is recommended that you bring water shoes or flip flops to wear on the shore because we do have a rocky environment and you will want to protect your feet.
+What should I wear?We paddle barefoot but it is recommended that you bring water shoes or flip-flops to wear on the shore because we do have a rocky environment and you will want to protect your feet.
 In the hot summer months a bathing suit with a light-weight shirt to protect you from the sun is perfect and for cooler temperatures yoga gear or shorts/sweats and a t-shirt are great.
-A hat and suncreen lotion for sure!
+A hat and sunscreen lotion for sure!
 Just remember you may get wet!
-In winter a wetsuit with booties should be worn.
-A hat and suntan lotion for sure!
+In winter, a wetsuit and booties should be worn.
+We rent wetsuits but not booties.

-- What happens if a boat goes by?
+What happens if a boat goes by?
 You will encounter boats and other watercraft on the lake where we paddle.
-Our instructors will teach you an easy way to deal with any wakes.
+Our instructors will teach you an easy way to deal with any boat wakes.
 Our boards are very wide and stable.

 What is the cancellation policy?
 We reserve the right to cancel any tour, lesson or rental prior to departure for any reason whatsoever.
 In the case that we cancel a tour, lesson or rental, you will receive a full refund.
 If you cancel or are unable to participate for any reason, our refund policy is as follows: If we receive your notice of cancellation more than 24 hours prior to departure, you will receive 100% refund.
 If we receive your notice less than 24 hours prior to departure, no refunds will be made.
 We reserve the right to refuse service to anyone if we feel they are a risk to themselves, to others or to our property.